 Another sophomore, West York's Bradley Strathmeyer is the top seed in the 100 butterfly and 500 freestyle.

-Speaking of relatively new faces, with top seeds in senior Patrick Shannon (100 back) and junior Brandon Shaffer (200 IM), South
+Speaking of relatively new faces, with top seeds in senior Patrick Shannon (100 back) and junior Brandon Shaffer (200 IM), South Western is eager for its first individual YAIAA title in several years.

 "I am hoping for some good things from them," Mustang coach Bill Sterner said.
 "We'd like to win some medals.
 It's been a while since I had a champion."